melange-community/melange-json/README.md

  (preprocess (pps ppx_deriving_toml)))
 ```

-To generate JSON converters for a type, add the `[@@deriving toml]` attribute to a type declaration:
+To generate TOML converters for a type, add the `[@@deriving toml]` attribute to a type declaration:

 ```ocaml
 type t = {